YangLinyi/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction/README.md

 <br>The raw dataset of the earnings call can be found from [ACL-19, Qin and Yang](https://github.com/GeminiLn/EarningsCall_Dataset).

 ## Model
-We pride our code and dataset used for this paper.
+We provide our code and data used for the paper mentioned above.
 The HTML model consists with token-level transformer and sentence-level transformer that are contained in the Model path.
 Also, we provide our experimental code of both Multi-task settings and Single-task settings under the Model folder.